Back to projects

 Freezing service boundaries before the demo platform gets ideas

-Box is a contract-first platform repo that fixes a small service kernel before runtime convenience can blur the boundaries.
-Scenarios stay as overlays and local validation proves the interfaces before broader implementation work.
+Box is a contract-first platform scaffold that fixes a small service kernel before runtime convenience can blur its boundaries.
+Scenario packs stay as overlays, and local validation checks their coherence before a runtime exists.

 • contracts